Oriental Witches: Overview

-On October 23, 1964, Japan faced off against Soviet Union at Tokyo Olympics.
-Japan took two sets smoothly but the persistence of Soviet Union continued after Japan reached to the match point.
+On October 23, 1964, Japan faced off against the Soviet Union at the Tokyo Olympics.
+Japan took two sets smoothly but the persistence of the Soviet Union continued after Japan reached the match point.
 The play-by-play announcer Bunya Suzuki repeated the phrase, "Gold Medal Point" six times.
-Finally because of the foul of overnet by Soviet Union the victory of Japan was decided.
+Finally because of an overnet foul by the Soviet Union, Japan won.

-The following players represented Japan in 1964 Tokyo Olympics.
+The following players represented Japan in the 1964 Tokyo Olympics.